Elliptic flow of electrons from heavy-flavor hadron decays in Au+Au collisions at $\sqrt{s_{\rm NN}} = $ 200, 62.4, and 39 GeV: Data analysis

-There are three dominant sources of systematic uncertainties in this analysis: the photonic electron reconstruction efficiency, the purity and the input parameters to the photonic electron $v_2$ simulation.
-We estimate the systematic error on $\effPho$ by varying the contribution of direct photons to the photonic electron yield, and by comparing the partner finding efficiency in the simulations and the data.
-The overall systematic error on $\effPho$ is $\pm 7\%$ at 200 GeV, $\pm 8\%$ at 62.4 GeV and $\pm 10\%$ at 39 GeV.
-The systematic error on the purity is estimated by varying the constraints in a multi-Gaussian fit.
-These uncertainties vary strongly with $\pt$; Fig.~\ref{Fig:PurityPheRecoEff}(a) shows the purity with the combined systematic and statistical errors.
-The uncertainty on the photonic electron $v_2$ is evaluated by varying the input spectra within their statistical and systemic errors, and varying the relative contributions of the simulation components.
-We estimate the systematic error on the $\Ke/\HFE$ ratio by varying the input $\HFE$ distribution.
-At 200 GeV, we vary the input spectra within statistical and systematic errors; at 39 and 62.4 GeV, we use a central value of pQCD predictions as an estimate of the lower limit on the $\HFE$ production.
-The overall error on photonic electron $v_2$ is 6\% for $\pt<5$~\gevc; for 200 GeV at high $\pt$, it increases with $\pt$ to 20\% at $\pt = 7$~\gevc.
+There are three dominant sources of systematic uncertainties in this analysis: the photonic electron tagging efficiency, the purity and the input parameters to the photonic electron $v_2$ simulation.
+We estimated the systematic uncertainty on $\effPho$ by varying the contribution of direct photons to the photonic electron yield (we consider two cases: a negligible direct photon yield or a contribution two times larger than the default), by comparing the partner finding efficiency in the simulations and the data and by varying the input pion spectra within their statistical and systematic uncertainties.
+The uncertainties on the input spectra are studied with a Monte Carlo approach.
+We randomly shift the data points by their combined uncertainties (statistical and systematic) assuming these uncertainties have Gaussian distributions and that $\pt$-bin to $\pt$-bin correlations between systematic uncertainties are insignificant.
+Then we re-fit the input spectra and we use the fit results as an input in the $\effPho$ calculation.
+Such a procedure is repeated many times to obtain the $\effPho$ distribution for a given $\pt$ bin.
+The standard deviation of this distribution for a given $\pt$ is taken as an estimated of systematic uncertainty owing to the precision of input spectra.
+The partner tagging efficiency is estimated using data in the following way.
+We assume that efficiencies for different cuts for a partner (number of TPC points on the track, distance of closest approach between photonic electron candidate and a partner, ratio of number of points to the maximum possible) are independent of each other.
+The efficiency for a given cut is calculated as a ratio of the number of partner tracks that passed a given cut to the number without that condition.
+Then the photonic electron tagging efficiency is a product of the efficiencies of the different cuts.
+This approach does not rely on the details of the simulations of photonic electron sources or the STAR detector, but it neglects possible correlations between efficiencies.
+The relative uncertainty owing to the difference of $\effPho$ in the simulation vs data is less than 6\% and we assign 6\% as a conservative estimate of this uncertainty.
+We found that the direct photon contribution and the difference in the value of $\effPho$ obtained from simulations and real data dominate the systematic uncertainty.
+The overall systematic uncertainty on $\effPho$ is $\pm 7\%$ at 200 GeV, $\pm 8\%$ at 62.4 GeV and $\pm 10\%$ at 39 GeV.
+The systematic uncertainty on the purity is estimated by varying the constraints in a multi-Gaussian fit and by changing the fit model for kaons and protons: we used $\nse$ distributions obtained directly from the data using ToF with strict mass cuts instead of Gaussian functions.
+These uncertainties vary strongly with $\pt$; Fig.~\ref{Fig:PurityPheRecoEff}(a) shows the purity with the combined systematic and statistical uncertainties.
+The uncertainty on the photonic electron $v_2$ and the $\Ke$ $v_2$ is evaluated by varying the input $\pt$ and $v_2$ spectra within their statistical and systematic uncertainties (employing the same Monte Carlo approach as used for $\effPho$) and varying the relative contributions of the simulation components for the photonic electron $v_2$.
+The overall uncertainty on the photonic electron $v_2$ is 6\% for $\pt<5$~\gevc.
+However, at high $\pt$ in Au+Au collisions at $\sqrt{s_{\rm NN}} = $ 200 GeV it increases with $\pt$ to 20\% at $\pt = 7$~\gevc.
+The uncertainty on the $\Ke$ $v_2$ is $15-20\%$.
+We estimate the systematic uncertainty on the $\Ke/$\HFE\ ratio by varying the input \HFE\ distribution.
+At 200 GeV, we vary the input spectra within statistical and systematic uncertainties; at 39 and 62.4 GeV, we use the central value of pQCD predictions as an estimate of the lower limit on the \HFE\ production.
+Table~\ref{Tab:syst:error} summarizes the uncertainties of various elements of the measurement.